 Since scarlet pimpernel weeds are annuals, preventing the plants from flowering and producing seeds is the best method of preventing their spread.
 Frequent mowing and pulling before the buds open are good ways to keep the plants from going to seed.

 Solarization works well on weeds growing in large areas.
 You can solarize the soil by laying clear plastic over the problem area.
 Use rocks or bricks to hold the sides of the plastic tight against the ground.
-The sun’s rays heat the soil beneath the plastic, and the trapped heat kills any plants, seeds and bulbs in the top six inches of soil.
+The sun’s rays heat the soil beneath the plastic, and the trapped heat kills any plants, seeds, and bulbs in the top 6 inches (15 cm.) of soil.
 The plastic has to remain tightly in place for at least six weeks to completely kill the weeds.